A Hidden Life (2019 film): Plot

 Austrian peasant farmer Franz Jägerstätter, born and brought up in the small village of St. Radegund, is working his land when war breaks out.
 Married to Franziska, colloquially Fani, the couple are important members of the tight-knit rural community.
 They live a simple life with the passing years marked by the arrival of the couple's three girls.

 Franz is called up for basic training in the German army and is away from his beloved wife and children for months.
 Eventually, when France surrenders and it seems the war might end soon, he is sent back from training.

 With his mother and sister-in-law Resie, he and his wife farm the land and raise their children amid the mountains and valleys of upper Austria, cutting hay and gathering.
 As the war goes on, Jägerstätter and the other able-bodied men in the village are called up to fight.
 Their first requirement is to swear an oath of allegiance to Adolf Hitler and the Third Reich.

 Despite pressure from the mayor and his neighbors, who increasingly ostracize him and his family, and from the Bishop of Linz, Jägerstätter refuses.
 Wrestling with the knowledge that his decision will mean arrest and even death, he finds strength in his faith in God, his prayers, and Fani's love and support.

-He is taken to prison, first in Enns, then in Berlin and waits months for his trial.
+Franz is taken to prison, first in Enns, then in Berlin and waits months for his trial.
 During his time in prison, he and Fani write letters to each other and give each other strength.
 Fani and their daughters are victims of growing hostility in the village over her husband's decision not to fight.
 Fani is eventually able to visit her husband in Berlin.

 After months of brutal incarceration, Jägerstätter's case goes to trial.
 He is found guilty and sentenced to death.
 Despite many opportunities to sign the oath of allegiance, and the promise of non-combatant work, he continues to refuse and is executed by the Third Reich on August 9, 1943, while his wife and daughters survive.